trecasaquotes-pixel/NextGenDashboard/replit.md

 # TRECASA - Interior Design Quotation Application

 ## Overview
 TRECASA is a professional web application designed for interior designers to efficiently create, manage, and export detailed quotations.
-It supports room-based line items, material tracking with brand-based pricing, and robust PDF generation.
+It supports room-based line items, material tracking with brand-based pricing, and robust PDF generation with comprehensive material specifications.
 The application aims to streamline the quotation process, providing a comprehensive tool for generating accurate, branded, and professional estimates to enhance the business operations of interior design studios.

 ## User Preferences
 No specific user preferences were provided in the original document.